 General Requirements of Movement Grant Mechanism

-• Application Form: For all Modalities, you must use a specific form to submit your application, which will be shared by Transparency International Secretariat through Viva Engage.
+- Application Form: For all Modalities, you must use a specific form to submit your application, which will be shared by Transparency International Secretariat through Viva Engage and via email.
 In your application, you should specify:

 The selection committee reserves the right to limit the number of awards an individual Chapter can access in the spirit of broadening access to more Movement colleagues.
 Any regional or other requirements would be specified directly in the CFPs.

-Movement Grant Mechanism - First Call for Proposals
+Movement Grant Mechanism - 2025 Call for Proposals

-In the first half of 2025, Transparency International Secretariat launched the first CFP for all three Modalities.
+In 2025, Transparency International Secretariat launched the first CFP for all three Modalities.
 While the Modality 3: Rapid Grants is a stand-alone call, Modalities 1 and 2 were further separated into four focus areas: 1) CFP2: Monitoring and Evaluation Movement Impact Assessment, 2) CFP3: Research and Knowledge, 3) CFP4: Gender and Inclusion, and 4) CFP5: Policy and Advocacy.

 In the first call, Transparency International Secretariat received a total of 67 proposals across different modalities from all regions.
 The decision on which Chapters to award required an encompassing evaluation process, involving the inputs from Regional Advisors, Policy and Advocacy experts, Finance colleagues, and EU Action Grant team in line with the criteria which was previously shared with Chapters.
-A total of 22 sub-grants were awarded in this CFP.
+A total of 22 sub-grants were awarded in this CFP and additional 4 by the end of the year, bringing the total of grants awarded for 2025 to 26.

 Movement Grant Mechanism: Frequently Asked Questions